Fluid Control with Localized Spacetime Windows: Background and Motivation

-Our control framework is simulator-agnostic and designed with broad applicability in mind, allowing it to interface naturally with a variety of differentiable fluid simulation methods.
-Here we chose to use the position-based fluids (PBF) framework~\cite{macklin-2013} for forward free-surface flow simulations, a particle-based method similar to Smoothed Particle Hydrodynamics (SPH)~\cite{koschier-2022}.
-Unlike traditional SPH methods, PBF enforces incompressibility by formulating and solving density constraints, which allows larger time steps and relaxes the neighborhood requirements.
+Our control framework is designed to be compatible with differentiable fluid simulators.
+Here we adopt PBF framework~\cite{macklin-2013} for forward free-surface flow simulations, a particle-based method.
+Unlike traditional smoothed Particle Hydrodynamics (SPH) methods~\cite{koschier-2022}, PBF enforces incompressibility by formulating and solving density constraints, which allows larger time steps and relaxes the neighborhood requirements.
 Additionally, the method is inherently parallelizable and differentiable, making it particularly well suited for our optimization-based control pipeline.
+A full description of PBF can be found in~\cite{macklin-2013}.